Share This Article

 April 10, 2026

 NCT has officially launched "NCT 2026," the group's 10th-anniversary project, after unveiling a new teaser at midnight on April 9 KST and opening the 2026NCT.com campaign site at noon the same day.
 The rollout centers on the slogan "Everything, All at Once, Neo," with SM using a stripped-back visual identity that makes the scale feel intentional rather than nostalgic.
-According to Soompi's report on the teaser reveal, the announcement positions this as a full-group return rather than another unit-only beat.
+According to the official site and launch materials highlighted by Chosun Ilbo's English edition, the project is being framed as a brand-wide anniversary rollout rather than another unit-only beat.
 That distinction matters.
 Ten years in, NCT is no longer just a modular experiment from SM Entertainment.
 It is one of K-pop's biggest long-form franchises, and "NCT 2026" looks built to remind the market exactly how much ground that brand still covers in 2026, across music, touring, fan culture, and the global event circuit.

 NCT 2026 already looks bigger than a simple anniversary logo drop